gauravshrivastava4/tap-fare-service/README.md

 - One csv file will contain data for only one Company
 - CSV may have orphan ONs and OFFs
 - CSV will not have data sorted by time
+- CSV can have multiple COMPLETED trips for a single PAN, hence sorting the CSV by localdatetime before processing
+- There is no need to consider different timezones

 ## Improvement Opportunities